 The General Assembly should require each county to produce annual renewable energy development and monitoring plans adequate to implement at least their projected (population-based) share of the state’s legislated solar energy targets.
 County plans should designate sites for utility solar according to zoning.

-The General Assembly should direct the PSC to make the community solar program permanent and seamlessly continue it from the pilot stage without interruption while expanding capacity limits for new community solar projects in each utility territory.
+The General Assembly should direct the PSC to make the community solar program permanent and seamlessly continue it from the pilot stage without interruption while expanding capacity limits for new community solar projects in each utility territory and ensuring that low-income household subscribers continue to benefit from significantly discounted electricity.

 The General Assembly should provide additional incentives for solar development on “preferred sites” including residential and commercial rooftops, parking lots, abandoned sites, and brownfields.